spectrochempy/spectrochempy/docs/gettingstarted/install/install_win.rst

 Prerequisites
 =============

-|scpy| requires a working python installation (version 3.6 or higher), C/C++ compiler for some modules, Git to get the
+|scpy| requires a working python installation (version 3.6 or higher).
-last version of the code.

 * `Python <http://www.python.org/>`_
-    We highly recommend to install **Miniconda** or **Anaconda** python framework (a much straightforward solution!) which is available for most platforms and  the rest of this guide will mainly use commands for this distribution.
+    We highly recommend to install  **Anaconda** or **Miniconda** distributions which are available for most platforms and  the rest of this guide will mainly use commands for this distribution.

-    Miniconda is much lighter while Anaconda is more complete if you intend using python beyond Spectrochempy.
+    Miniconda is lighter (400 MB disk space) while Anaconda (3 GB minimum disk space to download and install) is much more complete for scientific applications if you intend using python beyond Spectrochempy.
+Important package in Anaconda are also required for spectrochempy (e.g. Matplotib, Numpy, Scipy, Jupyter, …) They are not included in Miniconda and will be installed anyway.
+So overall, the difference in installation time/disc space won’t be that big whether you choose Miniconda or Anaconda…

     Go to `Anaconda download page <https://www.anaconda.com/distribution/>`_ or `Miniconda download page <https://docs.conda.io/en/latest/miniconda.html>`_.